 Quandary Peak & McCullough Gulch Shuttle & Parking

-Beginning July 30, 2021 Visitors to Quandary Peak and McCullough Gulch Trails will be Required to Reserve Parking Online or Use the Free Shuttle from Breckenridge
+From July 30 - October 31, 2021 Visitors to Quandary Peak and McCullough Gulch Trails were Required to Reserve Parking Online or Use the Free Shuttle from Breckenridge

 Due to a significant increase in visitation the past several years, hikers at Quandary Peak and McCullough Gulch often find no parking available at the trailheads and have been parking illegally on county roads and in neighbors’ lawns.
 Parking on county roads puts hiker safety at risk and makes it difficult for emergency vehicles to access the trailheads.